-which suggests that isolate virulence level on tomato does not predict B. cinerea genetic response to tomato domestication.
-Both of these isolates were more virulent on domesticated than on wild tomato.
-These results suggest that this B. cinerea population contains two highly domestication-sensitive isolates which are more virulent on domesticated tomato, and a broader pattern of B. cinerea sensitivity to tomato genetic variation.
+To assess whether isolates could appear domestication-associated due to random chance, we bootstrapped assignment of plant accessions to domestication groups.
+96 of the 100 bootstraps identified no isolates with domestication sensitivity, and the other four bootstraps identified only 2 isolates showing significant domestication association (FDR <0.01).
+Therefore, our individual isolate observations are in the 96th percentile.
+While this is suggestive, a more precise estimate of isolate x domestication interactions would require larger experiments using either more replication or additional plant genotypes.

 Domestication and Lesion Size Variation

 Existing literature predominantly reports that crop domestication decreases plant resistance to pathogens (Smale 1996, Rosenthal and Dirzo 1997, Couch, Fudal et al. 2005, Dwivedi, Upadhyaya et al. 2008, Stukenbrock and McDonald 2008).
-In our analysis, we identified a significantly greater (18%) resistance of wild tomato in comparison to domesticated tomato across the population of B. cinerea isolates (Figure 2 and 3, Table 1).
-However, this domestication effect was not the dominant source of variation, as genetic variation within the domesticated and wild genotypes contributed 3.8-fold more variation in resistance than domestication alone (Table 1).
-While we did observe the expected decreased resistance in domesticated tomato, domestication was a minor player in controlling lesion size variation, with most of the plant genetic signature coming from variation within both the wild and domesticated tomato species.
+While we did observe the expected decreased resistance (by 18%) in domesticated tomato (Figure 2 and 3, Table 1), domestication was a minor player in controlling lesion size variation, with most of the plant genetic signature coming from variation within both the wild and domesticated tomato species, contributing 12-fold more variation in resistance than domestication alone (Table 1).
+Removing the two domestication-associated isolates (Fd2, Rose) from our population did not eliminate the effect of tomato domestication on lesion size, as it was still significant and B. cinerea was still more virulent on domesticated tomato by 17% (Supplemental Data Set 4).
+To test how this mild domestication effect might be sensitive to shifts in the collection of tomato genotypes, we used the same bootstraps from above for the full model.
+Our observed domestication effect was in the top 80th percentile across all bootstraps, suggesting that while the domestication effect is small, it is relatively stable in response to shifts in the genotypes.
+However, a larger sample of S. lycopersicum and S. pimpinellifolium genotypes would be needed to develop a more precise estimate of any domestication effect on lesion size.

 In addition to altering trait means, domestication commonly decreases genetic variation in comparison to wild germplasm due to bottlenecks, including for tomato (Tanksley and McCouch 1997, Doebley, Gaut et al. 2006, Bai and Lindhout 2007).
 We would expect this decreased genetic variation to limit phenotypic variation, including disease phenotypes.
-Interestingly in this tomato population, we did not observe reduced variation in lesion size in the wild tomato.
-Rather, the domesticated tomato genotypes had a wider range of average lesion size than wild genotypes; the 90th percentile range (95th percentile to 5th percentile) spanned 2.03 cm2 lesion size variation on domesticated tomato (standard deviation = 0.68 cm2) versus 1.76 cm2 variation on wild tomato (standard deviation = 0.58 cm2).
-Additionally, the wild and domesticated tomato genotypes showed statistically similar variation in resistance (F-test, F96,96=1.39, p=0.11) (Figure 3, Supplemental Figure 1).
-Overall, there is a slight domestication impact on average resistance to B. cinerea, but no evidence of a phenotypic bottleneck due to domestication.
+Interestingly in this tomato population, we did not observe reduced variation in lesion size in the domesticated tomato.
+The wild and domesticated tomato genotypes showed similar variation in resistance (F-test, F96,96=1.39, p=0.11) (Figure 3, Supplemental Figure 2).
+Overall, there is a slight domestication impact on average resistance to B. cinerea, and no evidence of a phenotypic bottleneck due to domestication.
+This suggests that in the tomato-B. cinerea pathosystem, domestication is not a major part of the variation.

 Quantitative Genetics of Pathogen Virulence on Tomato